babasaraki/iandow.github.io/_posts/2019-10-04-Deepdive_S3_CORS.md

 <img src="http://iandow.github.io/img/api_gateway.png" width="70%">

 Setting up CORS for S3 buckets is not complicated.
-When you actually have a real CORS problem you can often solve it by reading this [CORS troubleshooting guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors-troubleshooting.html).
+When you actually have a real CORS problem you can often solve it with the suggestions in this [CORS troubleshooting guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors-troubleshooting.html).
 When I saw CORS errors in my browser, I read that guide and then went to make changes to the CORS policy in my S3 bucket.
 Strangely, by making changes to the policy the problem *sometimes* went away.
 However, this was totally sporadic and seemingly dependant on how my S3 requests were being handled by the replicated S3 back-end.
 Pretty soon I realized there was no problem with the CORS policy on my S3 bucket, which by the way looks like this:

 <img src="http://iandow.github.io/img/s3_cors.png" width="70%">